-- Another C19 post talked about doing doorhanger canvassing in your community.
-A promotional flyer about your VBS could be one of the things you insert into the bags. - We have stressed FRAN outreach throughout C19, that is, teaching your members to think about inviting unchurched friends, relatives, associates, and neighbors to church activities.
-Have your congregation's parents mention your Christmas for Kids VBS to the parents in the neighborhood.
+- Another post talks about doing door hanger canvassing in your community.
+A promotional flyer about your VBS could be one of the things you insert into the bags. - Have your congregation's parents mention your Christmas for Kids VBS to the parents in the neighborhood.
 You could provide promotional material. - Temporary signage is a great way to promote VBS.
-You can order a 4' by 8' full color banner from USPress.com for less than \$100.
+You can order a 4' by 8' full-color banner from USPress.com for less than \$100.
 Put it in front of your church for the two weeks before the VBS. - Radio stations and even TV stations will often promote children's activities for free.
 The fact that "for kids" is in your title might give you free airtime.
 Have someone in your church call up all the stations in your area and inquire about that.